-Choosing a paint for your boot room?
-Check out our pick of the best washable paints for the most practical choice.
+If you're struggling to select the right hue, we've written a guide on our pick of the best washable paints for the most practical choice.

 If space allows, a sink is a big plus, turning a boot room into a multi-purpose utility area.
 Opt for a tall tap with pull-out spray to make it super-practical.
-If a sink isn't an option in your boot room, have an outdoor tap install by the back door to hose down muddy boots, or dogs, or children (we are obviously joking about the children... kind of).
+If a sink isn't an option in your boot room, have an outdoor tap install by the back door to hose down muddy boots, or dogs, or children.

-Want boot room ideas to help you get organised?
-This tall elegant cabinet has been divided to give each family member a dedicated space for outdoor gear and shoes.
-A shelf with pegs provides extra storage for bags and scarves.
+This tall elegant cabinet has been divided to give each family member a dedicated space for outdoor gear and shoes for the ultimate organized scheme.
+Look out for a shelf with pegs provides extra storage for bags and scarves.

 When planning the position of coat racks, set them at a suitable height to encourage children to hang up coats and put away shoes.
 Here all options are covered, with a handmade shoe store at two heights, a double row of coat racks and overhead storage.

-Tailor-made boot room furniture can be meticulously planned to fulfil every storage need and customised to suit the space, fitting neatly around any windows or doors.
+Tailor-made boot room furniture or mudroom entryway ideas can be meticulously planned to fulfill every storage need and customized to suit the space, fitting neatly around any windows or doors.
 This boot room idea has full-height cloak cupboards, bench storage and slatted shelves to air and dry muddy boots.

-11. Repurpose an old, antique (or secondhand) wardrobe or armoire
+25. Repurpose an old, antique (or upcycled) wardrobe

 If you're looking for boot room ideas to suit a more traditional scheme, we love the idea of repurposing an old, antique (or even secondhand) wardrobe or armoire to create an enclosed space.